All bass guitars may look somewhat the same at first.

 That’s why it’s normal to have a bass guitar nowadays with multiple pickups, pickup switch selector, and additional tone controls with features such as push/pull pots installed.

-Usually, these guitars are 34-inch long and usually have 20, 21, 22, or 24 frets and require a bass amplifier to produce a sound.
+Usually, these guitars are 34-inches long and usually have 20, 21, 22, or 24 frets and require a bass amplifier to produce a sound.
 There are some short-scale models made for those who find the standard bass guitar too big and those guitars are going down to 28 inches.

 Extended-Range Bass Guitar

 Most extended-range bass guitars belong to electric bass guitars in general and share the design and features, but with one significant difference.
 They all come with an extended number of strings.

 The most popular and the one that’s probably the most frequently used model in modern music production is the 5 string bass guitar that comes with the additional low B string.

 Initially, Fender tried to promote these instruments back in 1965, but instead of low B, it included a high C note which wasn’t received so well.
 That’s why the rise of 5 string bass guitar had to wait for 1976 when the Alembic made the first low B model.

 However, apart from it, there is also a 6 string bass guitar which adds up a high C note besides standard 5 string tuning.